We may earn money or products from the companies mentioned in this post.

 Dulce de Leche Cheesecake is a sweet and caramel cheesecake.
-Made with cream cheese, eggs, caramel extract and canned dulce de leche, this cheesecake will surely make any caramel loving, cheesecake loving fan happy.
-My hubby is both and he gave Dulce de Leche Cheesecake two thumbs up.
+Made with cream cheese, eggs, caramel extract and canned dulce de leche.
+This cheesecake will surely make any caramel loving, cheesecake loving fan happy.
+My hubby is both and he gave his stamp of approval with two thumbs up.

 About Dulce de Leche

-In Spanish, dulce de leche literally translates to “sweet milk,” and more loosely as “milkr candy.”
-It’s a simple preparation of sugar cooked with goat’s and/or cow’s milk for hours over low heat until the mixture becomes very thick and deep golden in color.
+In Spanish, dulce de leche literally translates to “sweet milk,” and more loosely as “milk candy.”
+It’s a simple preparation of sugar cooked with goat’s and/or cow’s milk for hours over low heat.
+The mixture becomes very thick and deep golden in color.
 Sometimes it’s made by simply cooking sweetened condensed milk to that state.
 The consistency of this intensely sweet mixture can vary from easily spreadable, to that of a thick, dense frosting to firm and candylike.

 In 🇦🇷 Argentina, where dulce de leche is extremely popular, it’s used as a filling for cookies (such as alfajores) and pastries, as a cake frosting, as a dip for fruit, as a spread on toast or pancakes and as a topping for ice cream and flan.
-Dulce de leche can be found in jars or tubs in Latin Markets.
+This versatile sweet product can be found in jars or tubs in Latin Markets.
 You can also find Nestle Dulce de Leche at most grocery stores or super centers.

 Caramel Cheesecake, Delicious!